-When booking your own international flights, please also note that the tour will end on Day 8 of the main trip for your overnight flight back to the United States.
+When booking your own international flights, please also note that the tour will end on Day 16 of the main trip (or last day of the post trip) for your overnight flight back to the United States.
 Most airlines will depart from Quito very late in the evening (near midnight) and arrive in the U.S. early the following morning.